Question: I completed Chapter 7 bankruptcy in January 2010. Can I get a credit card?

 Now, it takes time--at least a few years--to get your score back up to a decent number.
 In the meantime, you can apply for cards targeted at those with fair credit (if your score has inched up above 650) or for consumers with bad credit.
-If your score is still in the bad credit category, take a look at secured cards. it's entirely possible that when you apply for a secured card, you might be told you qualify for an unsecured credit card.
+If your score is still in the bad credit category, take a look at credit card offers for bad credit.
+It's entirely possible that when you apply for a secured card, you might be told you qualify for an unsecured credit card.

 The most important thing to remember is that you should pay off your balance every month and make the payments on time.
 No exceptions!
 Be patient, and in time, you'll find your credit score is back where you need it to be.